juliasavritskaya/Installation-instruction/README.md

 ⠀
 **1) Java and JDK installation**

 1.1.
-Check if Java is installed on your computer
+Check if Java is installed on your computer:

-- open command line (win +r and "cmd" in dialog box)
+- Open command line (win +r and "cmd" in dialog box).
-- enter java -version
+- Enter java -version.
-- enter javac -version
+- Enter javac -version.

 If Java and JDK is installed, expected result is as followng: ![image](https://user-images.githubusercontent.com/55387479/119819735-5eb53480-bef9-11eb-8836-d49fe68c1ca2.png)